-Thank you, Chairwoman Davis, Ranking Member Smucker, and honorable members of the Subcommittee on Higher Education and Workforce Investment for inviting me to testify today.
+Thank you, Chairman Scott, Ranking Member Foxx, and honorable members of the Committee for inviting me to testify today.
 I work with the German Federal Institute for Vocational Education and Training (BIBB).
 The BIBB is the recognized competence center for researching and developing initial and continuing vocational education and training in Germany.
 It performs its tasks based on the Vocational Training Act (BBiG) and works closely with the federal government, the German federal states (Länder) and the social partners (employer organizations, trade unions).
 Our institute is committed to the principle of a dialogue between research, politics and practice and promotes innovation in national and international vocational education and training.
 Today in my testimony, I have been asked to introduce the German Dual VET (Vocational Education and Training) system.
 This system provides a nationally recognized vocational training framework by working with the industry to determine qualifications and training.